paolosalvatori/azure-function-premium-plan/README.md

 ![Architecture](images/flow.png)

 1. Use the Azure Portal or [Service Bus Explorer](https://github.com/paolosalvatori/ServiceBusExplorer) from the jumpbox virtual machine to send a message to the **requests** queue in the Service Bus namespace via the private endpoint.
-As an alternative, you can create an IP Firewall rule to allow the access to the Service Bus namespace from your computer and send messages from it.
+As an alternative, you can create an IP Firewall rule to allow access to the Service Bus namespace from your computer and send messages from it.
 For more information, see [Allow access to Azure Service Bus namespace from specific IP addresses or ranges](https://docs.microsoft.com/en-us/azure/service-bus-messaging/service-bus-ip-filtering).
 2. The message is received by the Azure Function via the private endpoint using the [Azure Service Bus Trigger for Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/functions-bindings-service-bus-trigger?tabs=csharp).
 3. The Function invokes the [ipify](https://api.ipify.org) external service to retrieve its public IP address.
 The WEBSITE_VNET_ROUTE_ALL setting of the Azure Functions app is set to 1, hence all of the outbound traffic from the Azure Functions is routed through the integration subnet.
 If you route all of the outbound calls from the Azure Functions app into the integration VNet, the traffic will be subject to the NSGs and UDRs that are applied to the integration subnet.
 For more information, see [Regional virtual network integration](https://docs.microsoft.com/en-us/azure/azure-functions/functions-networking-options#regional-virtual-network-integration).
 When you route all of the outbound traffic from the Azure Functions app into the integration VNet, and the subnet is not configured to use a NAT gateway, the outbound addresses are still the outbound addresses that are listed in your app properties unless you provide routes to send the traffic elsewhere.
 In this case, you need to pay attention to avoid SNAT ports exhaustion issue.
 For more information, see [SNAT with App Service](https://4lowtherabbit.github.io/blogs/2019/10/SNAT/) and [Manage connections in Azure Functions](https://docs.microsoft.com/en-us/azure/azure-functions/manage-connections).
-4. The integration subnet is configured to use a NAT Gateway for outbound connections, hence all the calls from the Azure Functions app to any external service go thorugh the NAT Gateway.
+4. The integration subnet is configured to use a NAT Gateway for outbound connections, hence all the calls from the Azure Functions app to any external service go through the NAT Gateway.
 The NAT Gateway solves another problem beyond providing a dedicated internet address.
 You can also now have 64k outbound SNAT ports usable by your apps.
 One of the challenges in the App Service is the limit on the number of connections you can have to the same address and port.
 There are more details on this problem in the [Troubleshooting intermittent outbound connection errors guide](https://docs.microsoft.com/azure/app-service/troubleshoot-intermittent-outbound-connection-errors).
 To use a NAT Gateway with your app, you need to

    - Configure Regional Vnet Integration with your app as described in Integrate your app with an Azure virtual network
    - Route all the outbound traffic into your Azure virtual network
    - Provision a NAT Gateway in the same virtual network and configure it with the subnet used for VNet Integration.
 For more information on this topology, see [NAT Gateway and app integration](https://azure.github.io/AppService/2020/11/15/web-app-nat-gateway.html)
 5. If a public IP prefix resource is used with a NA Gateway, all the IP addresses of the Public IP Prefix resource are consumed by a NAT gateway resource.
-In our sample, every outbound call via HTTPS from the Azure Function to the [ipify](https://api.ipify.org) external service will use one of the public IP address of the prefix.
+In our sample, every outbound call via HTTPS from the Azure Function to the [ipify](https://api.ipify.org) external service will use one of the public IP addresses of the prefix.
 6. The Azure Function stores the message received from the Service Bus enriched with the public IP address received from the [ipify](https://api.ipify.org) external service to the Cosmos DB database via private endpoint.
 7. You can use the Azure Portal from the jumpbox virtual machine to query data in the Cosmos DB database using Data Explorer.
 For more information, see [Work with data using Azure Cosmos DB Explorer](https://docs.microsoft.com/en-us/azure/cosmos-db/data-explorer).
-As an alternative, you can create an IP Firewall rule to allow the access from your local computer and run queries from it.
+As an alternative, you can create an IP Firewall rule to allow access from your local computer and run queries from it.
 For more information, see [Configure IP firewall in Azure Cosmos DB](https://docs.microsoft.com/en-us/azure/cosmos-db/how-to-configure-firewall)

 ## Prerequisites